STkritan/Bsc.csit-7th-semester-past-questions/README.md

 # 📚 BSc CSIT – Past Year Questions & Concise Answers

 Welcome to this repository!
-Here you'll find a comprehensive, unit-wise collection of past year questions and concise answers for all BSc CSIT (TU) core subjects (including 7th semester), specially referencing [hamrocsit.com](https://www.hamrocsit.com/).
+Here you'll find a comprehensive, unit-wise collection of past year questions and concise answers for all BSc CSIT (TU) core subjects, with a special focus on the 7th semester.
+Direct question references and resources are provided from [hamrocsit.com](https://hamrocsit.com).

 ---

 ## 📖 What's Included

-- **All Major Subjects:** Covers core and elective BSc CSIT courses (including programming, management, data science, and more)
+- **All Major Subjects:** Covers 7th semester core BSc CSIT subjects (including programming, management, data science, SPM, and more)
 - **Unit-wise Organization:** Questions and answers grouped by syllabus units for each subject, for easy revision.
 - **Exam-Focused:** Short, clear, and practical answers—perfect for last-minute prep.
-- **Direct Question References:** Get original questions and more resources from [hamrocsit.com > 7th Semester](https://www.hamrocsit.com/semester/7).
+- **Direct Question References:** Find original questions and more resources from [hamrocsit.com 7th Semester](https://hamrocsit.com/semester/seventh).

 ---